Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-On September 17 of that year, the science fiction series The Powers of Matthew Star premiered.
+On September 17, 1982, the science fiction series The Powers of Matthew Star premiered.
 It is about a prince (Peter Barton) and his guardian played by Gossett who escaped their planet after it was invaded and the royal family was executed.
 Now living on earth, the prince, who has telekinetic and mind reading abilities, passes for regular high school student who goes on various adventures.
 Gossett explained that "it's another role he says he got because neither he nor those casting the film thought of race."
-Of his role he said "people have been complaining a lot lately about the image of the black actor on television.
+Of his role, Gossett said "people have been complaining a lot lately about the image of the black actor on television.
 Well, if there was ever a redeeming character, it's Walter Sheppard.
 He teaches goodness, character-building, values and morals to young Matthew.
 He's sort of like Obi-Wan was on Star Wars."
 The shooting was delayed due to an on-set accident that injured both Gossett and more severely Barton.
 The show lasted until 1983.

-In 1983, he played the title role in Sadat, a two-part miniseries which chronicled the life and assassination of Egypt president Anwar Sadat.
+In 1983, Gossett played the title role in Sadat, a two-part miniseries which chronicled the life and assassination of Egypt president Anwar Sadat.
 The producers of the show offered the role to Gossett due to his resemblance to Sadat.
-However, in Egypt, the casting of a black actor as Sadat was controversial, as the Egyptian Ministry of Culture pointed out that the real Sadat was sensitive about his dark complexion for which he was often ridiculed and that "the portrayal of Sadat by a black has revived the issue of race in Egypt, which is usually deeply submerged."
-It was among the reasons that a ban on all films and television programs distributed by Columbia Pictures.
+However, in Egypt, the casting of a black actor as Sadat was controversial, as the real Sadat was sensitive about his dark complexion for which he was often ridiculed, "the portrayal of Sadat by a black has revived the issue of race in Egypt, which is usually deeply submerged."
+It was among the reasons for an Egyptian Ministry of Culture ban on all films and television programs distributed by Columbia Pictures.
 On playing the role Gossett said "I was becoming over-prepared and stilted.
 Sadat is so recent in people's memory that I wanted to capture him exactly but what I was doing was becoming an imitation and not a living breathing human.
 I felt Sadat.
 I felt from the first day on the set that the spirit of Sadat was part of me I began to move more like him talk like him and even think like him.
 This is the first time in my career that I have not totally memorized all my lines."
 For his performance, Gossett was nominated at the Emmy Awards for Outstanding Lead Actor in a Drama Series, and was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film.